Mesquite (Prosopis species)

 See Using herbicides for more information.

 Comments: Controls seedlings, plants in full leaf and flowering before podding.
 Thoroughly wet all foliage, stems and soil around the base of the plants.
-Add a wetting agent at the rate of 100 mL per 100 L of water (Uptake® Spraying Oil, BS1000 Biodegradable Surfactant, Chemwet 1000, Spreadwet 1000 Wetting Agent, or Pulse Penetrant) for best results.
 Do not spray plants bearing pods.
+Wetting agent: BS1000 Biodegradable Surfactant or equivalent.

 Withholding period: Where product is used to control woody weeds in pastures there is a restriction of 12 weeks for use of treated pastures for making hay and silage; using hay or other plant material for compost, mulch or mushroom substrate; or using animal waste from animals grazing on treated pastures for compost, mulching, or spreading on pasture/crops.